phpbg/muspnp/readme.md

 * Gapless playing
 * Keyboard navigation
 * SSDP Events handling
-* Continuous SSDP discovery (discovery only happens at start right now)

 ## Debug / logs
 Logs are outputed if you run the program from the command line.
 You can redirect them to a file.